global-asp/lida-alt-text/en/0002_a-woman-and-a-young-boy-confronted-by-an-angry-dog.md

 A two-panel image of a man holding a hand to his stomach and thinking about a sandwich.

 ##
-A two-panel image of a man who working out with free weights and puts them down.
+A two-panel image of a man working out with free weights and putting them down.

 ##
-A two-panel image of a man sitting in a sofa yawning and thinking of a bed.
+A two-panel image of a man sitting on a sofa yawning and thinking of a bed.

 ##
 A two-panel image of a man in a desert thinking of a glass of water.